(v.) to make a fool of someone

 Boeotian pig was a popular Ancient Greek epithet for a crude, boorish person.
 Boeotian ears were ears unable to appreciate fine music or rhetoric.
 Being Boeotian was synonymous with slow-wittedness and naïvety.
 And to Boeotize was to make or become stupid.

-That latter term was probably coined by Simon Parr, an eighteenth–nineteenth century English cleric and schoolmaster, who wrote to a friend in 1789 to bemoan that, having moved to a new parish in rural Norfolk, he had little left to read:
+That latter term was probably coined by Simon Parr, an eighteenth–nineteenth century English cleric and schoolmaster, who in 1789 wrote to a friend to bemoan that, having moved to a new parish in rural Norfolk, he had little left to read:

 Do you hear any literary news? for I live quite in Boeotia, and Boeotize daily, and, what is worse, I shall not visit you Attic folks in the spring.